electricbookworks/electric-book-workflow/_site/README.md

 	*	`index.md`: Read and replace the book-framework template text with your own.
 	*	`README.md`: Replace all the book-framework description text with any notes your collaborators might need to know about your collection.
 3. Rename the `book-one` folder with a short folder-name version of your book's title.
 Use only lowercase letters and no spaces.
 If you're creating more than one book, make a copy of this folder for each one.
 Each book gets its own folder.
-4. Inside the book's folder, edit and add a markdown file for each piece of your book, e.g. one file per chapter, as our examples suggests.
+4. Inside the book's folder, edit and add a markdown file for each piece of your book, e.g. one file per chapter, as our example suggests.
 5. Inside the book's folder, store images in the `images` folder.
 	*	Replace the `publisher-logo.svg` file with your imprint or brand's logo.
 	*	Replace the `cover.jpg` image with your book's front cover image.
+(Your life will be simpler if you also name it `cover.jpg`.)
 For best results, use an image almost but less than 1000px on its longest side.
 (More on images below.)

 ## Creating a book in markdown